Migushthe2nd/Larry/README.md

 ## Personalities

 The bot can have different personalities if you modify the source.
 [You can view the different personalities here](./src/GPT3/Personalities.js)

 ## Future Improvements

-- Create a command to switch personalities
-- Add toggle to switch between GPT2 and GPT3
+_none left_